An Unusual CFP for Unusual Times

 Unfortunately, it seems necessary at this point to affirm that we will be meeting online again in 2021.
 The following year, 2022, was slated to be online, but perhaps we might look to a hybrid model, if public health conditions allow, and go fully in-person again in 2023.

-So my current task is to figure out what this conference should look like in 2021, and here’s where I would really like your input – and the input of anyone else in this subfield, so please do forward this call widely, post the request online, etc. (I’m on social media on Twitter only nowadays, but you can tag me there – @melissamwilcox).
+So my current task is to figure out what this conference should look like in 2021, and here’s where I would really like your input – and the input of anyone else in this subfield, so please do forward this call widely, post the request online, etc. (I’m on Twitter and Facebook – @melissamwilcox and Melissa M. Wilcox).

 Some conferences have gone online and optional, with those presenters interested in maintaining their sessions invited to arrange the sessions themselves.
 Others, the AAR/SBL in particular, have gone all-in and decided that the pandemic offers an opportunity to explore the innovative possibilities of online conferencing.
 We have those options, but I’m thinking in another direction.
 Because many of us are pulled in many different directions right now – improving our online teaching or learning it for the first time, creating and engaging with other online conferences, caring for children or elders, trying to keep careers afloat and research moving forward in a frighteningly uncertain economy – I’m inclined not to offer yet another “just like in person” conference.
 Preparing for a conference is stressful enough without a pandemic, and QTSR is designed to support scholars in the field, not to add further burden.